timescale/timescaledb-toolkit/Readme.md

 cargo install --version '=0.6.1' --force cargo-pgx
 ```

-You must reinstall cargo-pgx whenver you update your Rust compiler, since cargo-pgx needs to be built with the same compiler as Toolkit.
+You must reinstall cargo-pgx whenever you update your Rust compiler, since cargo-pgx needs to be built with the same compiler as Toolkit.

 Finally, setup the pgx development environment with